Academic Master

 Friday

-By the end of the week, the acclimatization is over, and we have almost merged with the landscape – it is at this point that we should indulge in tourist joys and visit several places from the list of “mast is”.
-Variants of mass – you can go to one (or several) port fortresses, which protected Havana from the real “Pirates of the Caribbean” back in the troubled XVI-XVII century.
+By the end of the week, the acclimatization is over, and we have almost merged with the landscape – it is at this point that we should indulge in tourist joys and visit several places from the list of “mast is.”
+Variants of mass – you can go to one (or several) port fortresses, which protected Havana from the real “Pirates of the Caribbean” in the troubled XVI-XVII century.
 From the fortress El Morro, you have a spectacular view of Malecon and Havana “on the other side of the mirror,” and on La Cabaña you can take a closer look at the “Cuban Christ” – the second largest in Latin America after the famous Brazilian.
-And even daily at exactly 21:00 in this fortress are fired from a cannon.
-The action takes place with a costume ceremony, a guard – and an entrance on eight cuc from the nose.
+And even daily, at exactly 21:00, in this fortress, they are fired from a cannon.
+The action occurs with a costume ceremony, a guard – and an entrance on eight cuc from the nose.
 Once upon a time, the cannon volley signaled that the port was closing – between the fortresses pulled a chain so that the unwanted “Black Pearls” did not slip at night.
-Now a shot from the cannon signals, basically, that it’s time to put yourself in order for a night party.
+Now, a shot from the cannon signals that it’s time to put yourself up for a night party.

-Another place for visits is Columbus Cemetery, it is Semeterio de Colon, the most beautiful, full of light sadness, white marble, and luxurious statues cemetery in the world.
+Another place to visit is Columbus Cemetery, Semeterio de Colon, which is the most beautiful, full of light sadness, white marble, and luxurious statues in the world.
 It still functions, but has already turned into a huge open-air museum – the entrance costs 5 cuc.
-It’s better to go there for two or three hours to wander, take a look at the tombs of the Spanish noblemen drowning in the greenery and read the “parting words” on the plates.
+It’s better to go there for two or three hours to wander, take a look at the tombs of the Spanish noblemen drowning in the greenery, and read the “parting words” on the plates.
 Lorca, so to speak, is poured into the air.

 Saturday

-While there were money and free time, it is worth buying souvenirs.
-In the city, shops do not do this, because there is all pretty “typical”, and buying with hands or on small razvalchakah – means buying at a high price.
-Of course, if you have something concrete to the heart and the money is allowed, you have to take it on the spot – or there is a great chance that then you will not find it anywhere.
+While there is money and free time, it is worth buying souvenirs.
+In the city, shops do not do this because it is all pretty “typical,” and buying with hands or on small razvalchakah – means buying at a high price.
+Of course, if you have something concrete to the heart and the money is allowed, you have to take it on the spot – or there is a great chance that you will not find it anywhere.
 But when it comes to two or three kilograms of magnets, beads, statuettes, maracas, drums, t-shirts, bags, and baseballs for relatives, friends, and colleagues – you have a direct road to the souvenir port market, it’s the Mercado de Los Subeniros or Almacenes San Jose on Avenida del Puerto – a phrase that is worth talking bisitaksistu.

-In addition to all of the above, there you can see the pictures of numerous contemporary artists and even buy yourself a couple for a similar price, as well as plaits, braid half ahead and drink coconut juice with rum, contemplating the ocean.
-As for prices – read the recommendations above and bargain, mercilessly bargain!
+In addition to all of the above, you can see pictures of numerous contemporary artists and even buy yourself a couple for a similar price.
+You can also plait, braid half ahead, and drink coconut juice with rum while contemplating the ocean.
+As for prices, read the recommendations above and bargain, mercilessly bargain!

 Sunday

 Kayejon de Hamel is an art object the size of a street.
-This impasse in Central Havana was painted and decorated by the Cuban artist Salvador Gonzalez Escalona.
-Riot of colors, ambiguous inscriptions, hanging dolls, mocked mannequins, and old iron baths diced in half instead of benches – the uninitiated will not immediately guess that all kayejon is nothing more than a tribute to the Afro-Cuban culture and, in particular, its religious component, as a santerium.
+The Cuban artist Salvador Gonzalez Escalona painted and decorated this impasse in Central Havana.
+A riot of colors, ambiguous inscriptions, hanging dolls, mocked mannequins, and old iron baths diced in half instead of benches—the uninitiated will not immediately guess that all Kayejon is nothing more than a tribute to the Afro-Cuban culture and, in particular, its religious component, as a Santeria.

 Works Cited